jstrong013/jstrong013/README.md

 # Hello new friend - I'm Jeremiah

-I am just another millennial Windows System Administrator trying to get buy in this crazy world.
+I am just another millennial Windows System Administrator trying to get by in this crazy world.
 Currently, I reside in Minnesota (USA) where the winters get to -20&deg;F (-29&deg;C) and the summers go to 85&deg;F (30&deg;C).

 I enjoy books, running, hiking, and eating raw cookie dough.
 What can I say, I am a risk taker!
 Music and helping others